spidernet-io/egressgateway/docs/reference/EgressPolicy.en.md

-The EgressPolicy CRD is used to specify which Pods access which target CIDRs using Egress policies, as well as the IP addresses used by Egress.
-Namespaced resource.
+The EgressPolicy CRD is used to specify the Pods and its destination CIDRs for which an Egress strategy should be applied, along with the corresponding IP addresses to be used for Egress.

 ```yaml
 apiVersion: egressgateway.spidernet.io/v1beta1